-The installation program installs the Derby software in a directory of your choice.
+You may install the Derby software in a directory of your choice.

-See the install.html file for information on how to install Derby.
+See the index.html file for pointers to information on Derby.

-The installer automatically creates setup scripts that include an environment variable called DERBY_HOME.
-The installer's value is set to the Derby base directory.
+The distribution includes setup scripts that use an environment variable called DERBY_HOME.
+The variable's value is set to the Derby base directory.